AN-pt/GroupE_AutoCoffeeSys/README.md

 ## Acknowledgements

-We would like to acknowledge the Vietnamese developers who originally created the foundation for this project.
-Their work was instrumental in making this project possible.
+We would like to acknowledge quangduy201 for being an inspiration for this project (https://github.com/quangduy201/cafe-application).

 ## License